Parmeetsinghsaluja/CourseCourse_Manager_Application_React_Student_Application_Angular/README.md

 Admin Functionality is also implemented which can create, delete or update sections of the courses
 <br/>
 <br/>
-- The backend of this project is in repository https://github.com/Parmeetsinghsaluja/Course_Manager_Student_Application_Node
+- The backend of this project is in repository: https://github.com/Parmeetsinghsaluja/Course_Manager_Student_Application_Node
 <br/>

-- The application is deployed on heroku http://course-manager-student.herokuapp.com/home
+- The application is deployed on heroku: http://course-manager-student.herokuapp.com/home